-The Covid-19 pandemic has created concerns about various conditions.
+Introduction The Covid-19 pandemic has created concerns about various conditions.
 The community and multiple fields of life will get an impact, especially in education.
 All aspects of daily life have been paralyzed and transformed into a new civilization.
 One of them is in the field of education with online learning or distance learning.
-Lockdown is a common buzzword people have been thinking about during the Covid-19 pandemic.
-In fact, lockdowns are emergency protocols by relevant authorities (in this case, central and state governments) to prevent people from leaving their residences.
-They have since led to mass quarantines, and stay-at-home orders worldwide are leading March 2020 (Mishra et al., 2020; Morenoguerrero et al., 2020).
 Some face-to-face processes in schools suddenly changed drastically with online learning.
-Maintaining physical distance is alternative prevention during a pandemic (Almarashdi & Jarrah, 2021; Ariyanti & Santoso, 2020).
+Maintaining physical distance is alternative prevention during a pandemic.
 It takes support from many parties to overcome these difficulties.
 Always be optimistic and patient, and motivate and strengthen each other to believe everything will recover soon.
 In education, teachers and students will experience the impact of Covid-19.
 Through a technology-based online learning system, the government requires educational institutions, teachers, students, and even parents to be technologically proficient.
-It will trigger the acceleration of the transformation of educational technology in Indonesia.
-It certainly has a positive impact because technology in education is in line with the Industrial Revolution 4.0 era, which continues to crawl forward.
+This will trigger the acceleration of the transformation of educational technology in Indonesia.
+This certainly has a positive impact because the use of technology in education is in line with the Industrial Revolution 4.0 era, which continues to crawl forward.
 The current situation is certainly not easy for the world of education.
 Simultaneously changing online learning patterns to prevent the spread of COVID-19 and break the chain is a new challenge for teachers, parents, and students who are no longer accessible in the learning process (Abidah et al., 2020; Almarashdi & Jarrah, 2021).
 Online learning is learning delivered through the use of the Internet.
 Any learning that occurs remotely and outside of a traditional classroom setting is considered distance learning.
-Online learning is just one example of this (Ariyanti & Santoso, 2020).
-The impact on classroom learning is the emergence of online learning applications, free or discounted online courses, unlimited student creativity, a collaboration between parents and teachers, and applying knowledge in the family.
-Good interaction between teachers, parents, students, and institutions helps support learning activities.
-These changes still need to be addressed and managed, and teachers and schools meaningfully use existing facilities and techniques to achieve a superior and skilled Indonesian golden generation.
-A teacher must be more creative and innovative in designing practical learning activities.
-Therefore, teachers must always be ready for any changes or developments that follow the demands of the times.
-Teacher competence has been identified as mastery of a task, teaching and educating skills, attitudes, and appreciation needed to support the success of the learning process.
+Online learning is just one Commented [16]: provide reference support so that it is not just the author's argument!